-Cotton is one of the dirtiest crops worldwide, and many pest and herbicides are involved during the growing of the harvest to keep the insects and weeds aways.
+Cotton is one of the dirtiest crops worldwide, and many pests and herbicides are involved during the harvest to keep the insects and weeds aways.

 Benefits of Organic cotton

-If you like cotton for baby clothes, you may be interested to learn more about the benefits of organic cotton.
+If you like cotton for baby clothes, you may be interested in learning more about organic cotton’s benefits.

-This is grown without the use of harmful toxics and a safer and more sustainable alternative.
-It is safer and more eco friendly, but the quality of the products is also higher, and the baby clothes are softer as well.
+This is grown without the use of harmful toxins and is a safer and more sustainable alternative.
+It is safer and more eco friendly, but the quality of the products is also higher, and the baby clothes are softer.

-Organic cotton doesn’t use Oeko-Tex 100 but has its global standards where fabrics get tested for harmful substances.
+Organic cotton doesn’t use Oeko-Tex 100 but has global standards where fabrics are tested for harmful substances.